-'Corporate Banking' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Corporate Banking' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Corporate Banking refers to the banking services for businesses.
 It relates specifically to those accounts that apply to corporate clients.
 The United States initially employed the term to separate it from the branch of banking activity known as investment banking following the congressionally passed Glass-Steagall Act of 1933.
 This act separated out the two different activities for more than half a century.